 This security policy describes our technical standards with respect to the website www.aureliuslab.com, the domain aureliuslab.com, and all subdomains or subapplications created by Aurelius Lab, LLC (“Aurelius”, “We” or “Us”).
 “You” or “Your” refers to you the user of our site or services, regardless of whether you a natural person or an entity.

-All communications within Aurelius use end-to-end Transport Layer Security cryptographic protocols.
+Your data is only as secure as your users.
+Aurelius uses a variety of strong encryption and security techniques to help protect you and your data.
+Please ensure your users are using strong passwords, and do not invite unauthorized users into your company’s account.
+Aurelius uses end-to-end Transport Layer Security cryptographic protocols.
 All data is encrypted and protected all the way from your browser, to our servers, to our databases and back again.
 This encryption protocol is used to safeguard your sensitive personal information, including your credit card number during online transactions.
 There are no communications that are ever sent in plain text.
-Additionally we serve all our apps over HTTP/2.
+Additionally we serve all our apps over HTTPS/2.

-We use a PCI compliant payment processor Stripe for encrypting and processing credit card payments, and all transactions are completed in a PCI compliant manner.
-Aurelius never stores your payment information and all information is sent to Stripe using TLS encryption.
+Aurelius never stores your payment information and all information is sent to Stripe using TLS 1.2 (or above) encryption.
+We currently use PCI compliant payment processor Stripe for encrypting and processing credit card payments, and all transactions are completed in a PCI compliant manner.

 Aurelius is protected from DDoS attacks using mitigation techniques including TCP Syn cookies and connection rate limiting.
 This prevents attacks from threatening service performance or shutting down our websites entirely, even for a short time.